 After lunch, we all headed to the production space.
 I’d warned them ahead of time that it was a modest operation.
 Our “warehouse” was part of a small, one-story building that housed a few businesses (a pet shop, a paper shredding business, and us).
 We shared a restroom off the back hallway with the adjoining pet store, and a free-range turtle often spent his days hanging out in the hallway, so anyone who used the bathroom had to be careful not to step on him.

-I introduced my guests to our small but mighty team: Ben, Alex, and Pam, Chris’s mom, who came in occasionally to help with lids, labeling, and packing (She actually enjoyed the work so much that she later become a full-time employee, and I was grateful to have her!).
+I introduced my guests to our small but mighty team: Ben, Alex, and Pam, Chris’s mom, who came in occasionally to help with lids, labeling, and packing.
+(She actually enjoyed the work so much that she later become a full-time employee, and I was grateful to have her!)
 Alex worked in the back at the mixing and pouring station, while Ben, who now managed all aspects of shipping and helping with supply chain, worked from a desk in the front.
-He had recently become my first salaried employee.
-Among each employee and their respective station (and in my little office in the back corner), pallets, boxes of shea and cocoa butter, bottles of essential oils, and enormous bags of baking soda and arrowroot powder occupied every available space.
+Ben had recently become my first salaried employee.
+Around each employee and their respective station (and in my little office in the back corner), pallets, boxes of shea and cocoa butter, bottles of essential oils, and enormous bags of baking soda and arrowroot powder occupied every available space.
 On my desk were printouts about warehouses I had my eye on for my next move.
 As critical as our space needs were, it tended to go to the bottom of the priority pile, given all the other more pressing ones.

 After showing Kevin and Michael around and introducing them to everybody—which took less than two minutes—we parted ways for the afternoon.
 That night, we met at a cocktail bar downtown, where all of us could unwind and get to know one another a bit better.
-The conversation flowed smoothly and I genuinely enjoyed our time together.
+The conversation flowed smoothly, and I genuinely enjoyed our time together.
 It was reassuring that we could get along well, business aside.
 And it was clear that, if they followed through on their promises, they could help Schmidt’s grow.

-After the visit, our correspondence continued over email.
+After the Portland visit, our correspondence continued over email.
 Meanwhile, Schmidt’s was taking off.
-I landed an account with Pharmaca & Natural Grocers and the Vitamin Shoppe (with potential to expand across 700+ stores!), and I brought on a broker team in the Midwest who specifically targeted natural grocery chains and helped me pick up an account with Fresh Thyme, a huge natural food market.
-I devoted more and more of my time to managing our growing international presence, too, as I had to research how to meet the specific legal and testing standards required by each country.
+I landed accounts with Pharmaca, Natural Grocers, and the Vitamin Shoppe (with potential to expand across seven hundred plus stores!), and I brought in a broker team in the Midwest who specifically targeted natural grocery chains and helped me pick up an account with Fresh Thyme, a huge natural food market.
+I devoted more and more of my time to managing our growing international presence too, as I had to research how to meet the specific legal and testing standards required by each country.
 Thanks in part to the product’s popularity in the blogger community, Schmidt’s was in demand across the globe.
-To keep up, I hired two more employees, Mike and Shaunee, both production and shipping assistants who, like Alex, reported to Ben.
+To keep up, I hired two production and shipping assistants, Mike and Shaunee, who, like Alex, reported to Ben.